 The portal of white limestone is ornate and imposing, and is one of the most impressive examples after those of the Sultan Hans.
 It contains a magnificent pointed arch, the upper cornice of which (along with the inscription plaque it contained) is now destroyed.
 The hood is filled with seven rows of muqarnas.
 The pointed arch of the entry portal faces south towards the mountains.
 There are 2 closed rooms on each side of the entryway passage, probably used for service needs.
 The richly-decorated Evdir Han portal has suffered losses to the upper section and may well have originally featured a lion sculpture as well.
 The muqarnas hood of the Evdir Han has a very angular appearance, more so than in other hans.
 It is to note that this portal is one of the rare ones that does not have joggled voussoirs.
 Although the Evdir Han voussoirs are totally plain, the keystone being the narrowest of all the voussoir stones is uncommon.

 The decorative program of the gateway portal is elaborate.
 The Evdir Han wears this magnificent portal like a crown.
 Starting at the walls working inwards, it contains 4 distinct elements joined together.
 First there is an outer band of clean-hewn stones, linked to a curved molding by a crisp strip of dogtooth ornament.
 It is completed by majestic broad side panels with a stunning fretwork pattern of interlaced stars bordered by running triangles, a motif seen on the crown doors of the Sari and Ağzikara Hans.
 On the interior side faces of the entry porch, another fine decorative program assembles a series of 5 sculptural elements: a pair of stalactite arches, a row of scallops, a curved molding with lappets, a fretwork frieze of ropelike interlaced elements, finally crowned by 3 half palm fronds.
-The stalactite half-dome over the door is comprised of the same palmette (or perhaps fluted shell) pattern found on the sides, and is framed by a curved band of fretwork stars forming a pointed arch.
+The stalactite half-dome over the door is comprised of the same palm frond (or perhaps fluted shell) pattern found on the sides, and is framed by a curved band of fretwork stars forming a pointed arch.